 Computers are available on a first-come, first-served basis during all open hours.

 How can I get access to the remote systems?

 Go to https://mgt.cs.mtsu.edu/aru/ and fill out the application.
 You must have a current Pipeline account to be eligible.

 Can I install programs of my own on the workstations?

-No. No software may be copied to or from any PC without special permission from the Lab Director or Department Chairperson.
+No. No software may be copied to or from any PC without special permission from the Lab Manger or Department Chairperson.

 Can I copy programs on the workstations and take them home to use on my own computer?

 No. Under no circumstances will software piracy be condoned.
 However, the Computer Science Department has a license with Microsoft that may permit you to install certain software on your home computer.
 Contact the Lab Manager for more information.